Credit: @edwardsgparham on Instagram

 Credit: @bethelwoodscenter on Instagram

 Dance it out this summer at one of New York’s many music festivals.
-The Freihofer's Saratoga Jazz Festival (June 25–26) has two stages for performers, including an amphitheater that typically features big names, and a “Jazz Discovery” Stage to see up-and-comers.
-Add some oomph to your Independence Day weekend with the Ellicottville Summer Music Festival (July 1–3), where Asia is among the headliners this summer.
-The Buffalo Philharmonic will also play a score to a fireworks show.
+The Freihofer's Saratoga Jazz Festival (June 24–25) has two stages for performers, including an amphitheater that typically features big names and a “Jazz Discovery” Stage to see up-and-comers.
+Add some oomph to your Independence Day weekend with the Ellicottville Summer Music Festival (June 30-July 2), where the Buffalo Philharmonic will play a score to a fireworks show.
 Bring the kids!
 Children 12 and under get in free.
+Find exciting summer concert series at Central Park and Bethel Woods Center for the Arts.

 Credit: Courtesy of Finger Lakes Wine Country